ds-edu/DataScienceCapstone_OnlineRetail/README.md

 The best parameters from SMBO were used in re-building the model.

 **Chosen algorithm : KMeans**

 **Best parameters : {'algorithm': 'lloyd', 'init': 'k-means++', 'max_iter': 197, 'n_clusters': 2, 'n_init': 9, 'tol': 0.01}**

 To get a sense of the best K- no. of clusters, an inertia plot was shown:

 ![Inertia Plot](./docs/readme_files/Modeling_inertia_plot.png)

-The "knee" point could is either n_clusters=3 or n_clusters=4 so an additional Silhouette Analysis was performed.
+The "knee" point is either n_clusters=3 or n_clusters=4 so an additional Silhouette Analysis was performed.\
 The Silhouette Plot revealed that between n_clusters=3 and n_clusters=4, the former has lower negative silhouette coefficient values, and the cluster label heights is even better compared to the latter.

 ![Inertia Plot](./docs/readme_files/Modeling_silplot.png)